jaspector

 A building permit is required for all construction in unincorporated Blaine County.

-Typical processing time is 2-4 weeks for plan review; varies by project complexity and season.
+Building permit processing times in unincorporated Blaine County, ID typically run 2-4 weeks for plan review; varies by project complexity and season.
 Resort season (winter) may experience longer processing times..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Blaine County, ID.
 The following work is generally exempt: Single-family homes and duplexes are exempt from automatic fire sprinkler requirements (sprinklers optional); Certain accessory structures under specific size limits may be exempt; contact county for detailed exemption guidance.
 Note: Exempt from building permit requirements may not apply; confirm all exemption edge cases with Blaine County Building Services before proceeding.
 All work must comply with zoning regulations.
+When in doubt, confirm with the local building department before starting work.